Guest PostInspireProvencal History & Traditions

 The Fountain and Square

-The Town Hall fountain was sculpted by J.P.
-Chastel in 1756 and is known as the Four Seasons fountain.
-Again, the Roman past’s importance is made clear by incorporating a Roman column saved from nearby ruins.
+The Town Hall fountain, sculpted by J.P.
+Chastel in 1756, is known as the Four Seasons fountain.
+Again, incorporating a Roman column saved from nearby ruins makes the Roman past’s importance clear.

 Fontaine Hotel de Ville Aix-en-Provence

 The square is beautiful, but it is also highly relevant to town life.
 If you enter the square on a Tuesday, Thursday, or Saturday morning, you will be greeted with the riot of colour of the flower market.
-Tulips, mimosa and the bright ranunculi are among the flowers grown locally; many varieties arrive from other parts of the world via Hyeres, France’s largest wholesale flower market and the 4th largest European market.
+Tulips, mimosas, and bright ranunculi are among the flowers grown locally; many varieties arrive from other parts of the world via Hyeres, France’s largest wholesale flower market and the fourth-largest European market.

 Hall aux Grains

-Constructed in 1717, the Hall aux Grains for regional grain trade.
-In Provence, and indeed throughout France, decorative buildings’ construction was not reserved for the nobility.
+Constructed in 1717, the Hall aux Grains was used for regional grain trade.
+In Provence and throughout France, decorative building construction was not reserved for the nobility.
 Buildings of public interest were also considered works of art.
-Today the building houses a post office.
+Today, the building houses a post office.

 Halle aux Grains Aix-en-Provence #AixenProvence @PerfectlyProvence

-Chastel sculpted the triangular portion of the façade showing an older man holding an oar, symbolizing the Rhone River and its navigation.
+Chastel sculpted the triangular portion of the façade, which showed an older man holding an oar, symbolizing the Rhone River and its navigation.
 The Rhône originates in Switzerland and runs through principal French cities like Lyon, Orange, and Avignon before reaching the Mediterranean’s delta and the Camargue.

 The goddess Sybille symbolizes the Durance River, with her trailing leg representing its frequent flooding.
 The grapes and lemons in her left hand represent food cultivation made possible by water supply and fertile soils.
-Canal systems diverted water from both rivers irrigating farmland and provided Marseille’s drinking water, as its freshwater springs were insufficient.
+Canal systems diverted water from both rivers, irrigating farmland and providing Marseille’s drinking water, as its freshwater springs were insufficient.

 .